U.S. House panel seeks grand jury evidence to assess Trump impeachment

-WASHINGTON (Reuters) - The Democratic-led U.S. House Judiciary Committee headed to court on Friday to seek access to grand jury evidence from the Mueller probe that lawmakers say they need to determine whether to begin impeachment proceedings against President Donald Trump.
+WASHINGTON (Reuters) - The Democratic-led U.S. House Judiciary Committee asked a federal court on Friday for access to grand jury evidence from the Mueller probe that lawmakers say they need to determine whether to begin impeachment proceedings against President Donald Trump.

-A second pending legal move by Democrats, a federal lawsuit to compel testimony from former White House Counsel Don McGahn about the Republican president’s efforts to impede the Mueller probe, is expected early next week.
+A 53-page petition filed in U.S. District Court in Washington targets evidence of interactions between Trump campaign officials and Russian agents, as well as the Republican president’s alleged efforts to impede the Mueller probe by directing former White House Counsel Don McGahn to remove the special counsel.

+The committee is also expected to file a federal lawsuit early next week to compel McGahn to testify before the panel.

 The grand jury evidence, which is protected from outside scrutiny by federal law, was compiled by former Special Counsel Robert Mueller’s 22-month probe of Russian meddling in the 2016 presidential election and Trump’s efforts to impede the investigation.